TheOdinProject/curriculum/javascript/organizing_your_javascript_code/es6_modules.md

 How do we actually import and export?
 In true JavaScript fashion, we don't have just one but two types of importing and exporting: `default` and `named`, and they essentially do the same kind of thing but very slightly differently.
 They can even be mixed and matched in the same file.

 For now, we'll just show you the different import/export syntaxes.
-The code below won't work on its own until we've also changed how we link the script tag, which we will cover afterwards.
+Afterwards, we'll show you how to link scripts as ES6 modules, as it's not quite the same as before.

 #### Named exports